Happily Never After

 “All right,” Mr. Bright says, bringing attention back to the front of the class.
 The whiteboard reads WHY IS SHAKESPEARE SO IMPORTANT TODAY? in green marker.

-He walks over to the trash can and throws in a red whiteboard marker.
+A few of the guys holler and clap as Mr. Bright walks over to the trash can and throws in a red whiteboard marker.

 “This is your last time to prepare before we start.
 Unless you do not present today.
 We’ll only have time for one or two presentations today.
 Remember, this project is worth 15 percent of your quarter grade.
 So, make sure your information is accurate and your debate is applicable to why Shakespeare is important and suitable for an academic environment.
 I will start to call names after the allotted time is up.
 Get working.”